ChengKang520/inhibited-lora/README.md

 where $I_{k} \in {R^{M\times{d}}}$ and $I_{q} \in {R^{M\times{d}}}$, respectively, is the $Inhibition$ matrix in $Key$ side and $Query$ side; $f$ is the activation function; $Th_{k} \in {R^{M\times{1}}}$ is the product of $\max(HW_{k-down}) \times Inh_{p}$ in terms of the column-wise maximization and $Th_{q} \in {R^{M\times{1}}}$ is the product of $\max(HW_{q-down}) \times Inh_{p}$ in terms of the column-wise maximization.

+**Important** When the $Th$ is negative, we are using the Shunting Inhibition.
+Otherwise, when the $Th$ is positive, the Shunting Activation is using.

 ## Reproduction